 An easy way to provide starting torque to a single-phase motor is to embed a shorted turn in each pole at 30° to 60° to the main winding.
 (Figure below) Typically 1/3 of the pole is enclosed by a bare copper strap.

 These shading coils produce a time lagging damped flux spaced 30° to 60° from the main field.
 This lagging flux with the undamped main component produces a rotating field with a small torque to start the rotor.

 Shaded pole induction motor, (a) dual coil design, (b) smaller single-coil version

 Starting torque is so low that shaded pole motors are only manufactured in smaller sizes, below 50 watts.
 Low cost and simplicity suit this motor to small fans, air circulators, and other low torque applications.
-Motor speed can be lowered by switching reactance in series to limit current and torque, or by switching motor coil taps as in Figure below.
+Motor speed can be lowered by switching reactance in series to limit current and torque, or by switching motor coil taps.

 Summary: Other specialized motors